zdravkov/kendo-docs/web/datepicker/overview.md

 # DatePicker Overview

-The DatePicker widget allows the end user to select a date from a calendar or by direct input.
+The DatePicker widget allows the user to select a date from a calendar or by direct input.
 It supports custom templates for the "month" view, configurable options for min and max date, start view and the depth of the navigation.